RoseLeBlood/MiniThread/CONTRIBUTING.md

 #### Coding Conventions and Style

-MiniThread uses and enforces the [OpenThread Coding Conventions and Style](STYLE_GUIDE.md) on all code.
+MiniThread uses and enforces the [Coding Conventions and Style](STYLE_GUIDE.md) on all code.
-MiniThread currently requires [platform-io](https://platform.io/) for building, testing and uplaod the firmware to the esp32
+MiniThread currently requires [platform-io](https://platform.io/) for building, testing and uplaod the firmware on the device

 #### Push and Test